adivenxnataly/DisplayCalibration/README.md

     dumpsys SurfaceFlinger | grep -A 15 "DesiredDisplayModeSpecs"

- focus on "app: state=", if the description is "app: state=Vsync" it means your device is using VSYNC. then try the following command, if the description is "app: state=Idle", then the device has disabled VSYNC.
+ focus on "app: state=", if the description is "Vsync" it means your device is using VSYNC. then try the following command, if the description is "Idle", then the device has disabled VSYNC.

  Disable VSYNC: